ljwolf/ljwolf.github.io/content/post/spatial_acf.md

 ![png](images/spacf_output_58_0.png)

 Interpreting this, we have to move around 16 counties out before the autocorrelation between counties becomes negative.
-Remember, this statistic considers only $k$-minimal neighbors, not all observations below $k$th order neighbors.
-If you don't consider $k$-minimal neighbors (rather than $k$th order), then sets of higher-order neighbors will contain the set of lower-order neighbors.
+Remember, this statistic considers only \(k\)-minimal neighbors, not all observations below \(k\)th order neighbors.
+If you don't consider \(k\)-minimal neighbors (rather than \(k\)th order), then sets of higher-order neighbors will contain the set of lower-order neighbors.

-In a time series context, this would be akin to considering both the observation from $2$ periods ago *and* the previous observation in the set of $2$nd order neighbors.
+In a time series context, this would be akin to considering both the observation from 2 periods ago *and* the previous observation in the set of 2nd order neighbors.
 In contrast, this graph shows the correlation as the set of "considered" counties radiates uniformly outwards from each focal county.

 Thus, a typical ``cluster'' in the sense of counties being more related to each other than not, is a subgraph somewhere south of 15-counties in radius.
 If this seems too big to you, you're right.
-We need to account for the *whole* neighborhood contained with the $k$-radius cluster:
+We need to account for the *whole* neighborhood contained with the \(k\)-radius cluster:

 ### Conditional width of cluster size

-The partial correlation plot *does* condition on the neighbors below $k$-th order.
-So, the correlation between the $k$-minimal neighbors and the source observations is conditional on $1$st through $k-1$-minimal neighbors.
+The partial correlation plot *does* condition on the neighbors below \(k\)-th order.
+So, the correlation between the \(k\)-minimal neighbors and the source observations is conditional on 1st through \(k-1\)-minimal neighbors.
 We can use this plot to adequately identify the ``order'' of the spatial process, if we treat it as a spatial markov random field.

 ```python